Mordechai Kahana: Business ventures and activities

 Over the years, he was involved in the establishment of several companies in the automotive field.

-In 1994, he established AAA Auto Rental, a company focusing on the purchase of vehicles in the East Coast of the United States and selling them in the West Coast.
+In 1994, he established a AAA Auto Rental, a company focusing on the purchase of vehicles on the East Coast of the United States and selling them on the West Coast.
 In May 1997, he sold the company to Spitzer Financial.

 In 1999, he founded 'Automoti'.
 The company provided an online stage for purchasing used cars.
 In 2009, the company was sold to rental company Hertz, which started the Hertz Rent2Buy program.

-In 2005, he developed and patented the "Auto Eye", an automatic camera that photographs the vehicle from multiple angles, providing the user with an evaluation regarding the state of the vehicle.
+In 2005, he developed and patented the "Auto Eye", an automatic camera that photographs a vehicle from multiple angles, providing the user with an evaluation regarding the state of the vehicle.
 In 2013, he sold the patent to a US leasing company.
-The system is currently being implemented at airports and car rentals throughout the United States.
+The system is currently being implemented at airports and car rental companies throughout the United States.

-In 2011, he founded 'Fuel Recyclers LLC', which focused on extracting existing fuel from vehicles for rent, cars that are going up for auction and vehicles which have been involved in a car accident and were confiscated by the authorities.
-During its operations, the Company owned a fleet of several hundred fuel cycling tankers.
+In 2011, he founded 'Fuel Recyclers LLC', which focused on extracting existing fuel from vehicles for rent, cars that are going up for auction and vehicles which have been involved in a car accident or were confiscated by the authorities.
+During its operations, the company owned a fleet of several hundred fuel cycling tankers.
 The company has been sued by Yellow Dog Technologies for patent infringement.
 In 2013, Kahana sold his holdings in the company.

 In 2018, he returned to farming with a vision to grow vegetables and fruits through aquaponic farming and build a museum at his Rosenfarb farm.